 It is uncommon for humans to be exposed to environmental chemicals in a way that allows for a precise assessment of negative effects.
 Epidemiological evidence often reflects gaps in toxicological prevention or regulatory oversight.
 However, research into TCE, PCE, benzene, and vinyl chloride-especially federal investigations into Camp Lejeune-offers robust data on the consequences of exposure to these chemicals at various concentrations and durations.
-These data provide compelling evidence that the water contamination at Camp Lejeune were at levels known to cause bladder cancer.
+This data provides compelling evidence that the water contamination at Camp Lejeune were at levels known to cause Parkinson's Disease.

 While epidemiological data often focuses on specific dose ranges where elevated risks have been observed, these should not be interpreted as definitive minimum thresholds below which no hazard exists.
 Rather, these ranges reflect only the levels studied.
-It is indeed very likely that lower concentrations also contribute to bladder cancer risk.
-For carcinogens such as TCE, PCE, benzene, and vinyl chloride, even minimal exposure is known to be sufficient to trigger genetic mutations or other biological changes that can lead to cancer.
-This is consistent with the generally-accepted scientific understanding that some carcinogens may not have a threshold below which exposure is entirely safe.
+It is indeed very likely that lower concentrations also contribute to PD risk.

-The available data indicates that the levels of chemical exposure at Camp Lejeune were hazardous to humans and are known to cause bladder cancer.
-Epidemiological findings clearly demonstrate increased bladder cancer hazards at these levels and provides strong support that levels lower than those found specifically in the epidemiology are also hazardous to humans generally and are known to cause bladder cancer.
+The available data indicates that the levels of chemical exposure at Camp Lejeune were hazardous to humans and are known to cause Parkinson's Disease.
+Epidemiological findings clearly demonstrate increased Parkinson's Disease hazards at these levels and provides strong support that levels lower than those found specifically in the epidemiology are also hazardous to humans generally and are known to cause Parkinson's Disease.

-In my opinion, the water at Camp Lejeune more likely than not causes bladder cancer-comfortably exceeding the at least as likely standard set forth by Congress.
-Furthermore, I believe that the quantitative risk of bladder cancer from exposure to the combination of TCE, PCE, vinyl chloride, and benzene is more likely than not additive or even higher.
+In my opinion, the water at Camp Lejeune more likely than not causes Parkinson's Disease - comfortably exceeding the at least as likely standard set forth by Congress.
+Furthermore, I believe that the quantitative risk of Parkinson's Disease from exposure to the combination of TCE, PCE, vinyl chloride, and benzene is more likely than not additive or even higher.